Monterey Road Complete Streets

 What’s Different Now

-- Downtown Improvements Complete, including Parking Structure
+- Downtown Improvements are complete, including Parking Structure on 4th street

 - New private development downtown – Businesses and residents